Logo

 Zhu Rongji was educated locally, and after graduation from high school he attended the prestigious Tsinghua University in Beijing.

-Zhu Rongji graduated with a degree in electrical engineering and joined the Chinese Communist Party in 1949, the same year that the Communists captured Beijing, ended the Chinese Civil War, and declared the beginning of the People's Republic of China.
+Zhu Rongji graduated with a degree in electrical engineering and joined the Chinese Communist Party in 1949, the same year that Mao Zedong proclaimed the People's Republic of China.

 Zhu Rongji then began his career as a civil servant in the Northeast China Ministry of Industries, where he was appointed the deputy head of its production planning office.

-Zhu Rongji's comments led to him being subsequently identified as a "rightist" in 1958, for which he was persecuted, demoted, disgraced, and thrown out of the Communist Party.
+Zhu Rongji's comments led to him being subsequently identified as a "rightist" in 1958 during the Anti-Rightist Campaign, for which he was persecuted, demoted, disgraced, and thrown out of the Communist Party in January 1958.

 In 1962, following the famine and industrial collapse caused by the Great Leap Forward, Zhu Rongji was pardoned, and assigned to work as an engineer at the National Economic Bureau of the State Planning Commission.